FraLuca/TF4AML/README.md

 > :warning: Note: for each day of delay a penalization of 2 points on the grade will be applied

+## Assignment Evaluation

+The point assigned for each exercise is specified in the headers.
+The total for the theory part is 12 points and for the practice 18 + 5 bonus.

+The 5 bonus points will be considered only if you'll achieve at least 25 points out of the other 30 available.

 ## Files structure